"Everything I've managed to hit with my face, hit that spot."

 That junior year for McGary was the worst.
 He stewed and he brewed, becoming progressively more upset with the hand that he had been dealt but didn’t deserve.
 “Selfish.
 I was so selfish,” he remembers.
 “Trying to help my parents but also help me; how can I help me?”

-He started his junior year at Fife High School — not Bellarmine, the prep school a little further away, where his father wanted him to go.
+He started at Fife High School in his junior year— not Bellarmine, the prep school a little further away, where his father wanted him to go.
 Bellarmine had the better football program; but Fife would let him wear his cowboy hat.
-He thought they were more his speed, reminiscent of what he had lost — but there’s bad apples in every bunch, and he quickly began feeling like the outcast again.
+Kaleb thought they were more his speed, reminiscent of what he had lost — but there’s bad apples in every bunch, and he quickly felt like the outcast again.
 In Amboy, he could vanish into the hills with his friends, and mosey back to the farm at his leisure; in Fife, his parents wanted to know where he was, who he was with, and how long he was going to be gone — and McGary hated that adjustment.
 He was suffocated by changing space, shackled by circumstance.
 Nothing was right, and everything was unfair.

 McGary remembers the day that things began to change for him.
 His father pulled him to the side in the middle of his junior year and told him point blank: “I don’t know if you realize this but you’ve really become selfish.
 You’ve become self-interested and you’re not helping anybody but yourself right now — and I don’t even think you’re helping yourself.
 You’ve really been making an ass out of yourself here lately.”